Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/01-QC-quality-raw-reads.md

 ~~~
 {: .output}

-Once the file has downloaded File Explorer (Windows) or Finder (Mac) to find the files and open them - they should open up in your browser.
+Once the files have downloaded, use File Explorer (Windows) or Finder (Mac) to find the files and open them - they should open up in your browser.

 > ## Help!
 > If you had trouble downloading and viewing the files you can view them here: [ERR4998593_1_fastqc.html]({{ page.root }}/files/ERR4998593_1_fastqc.html) and [ERR4998593_2_fastqc.html]({{ page.root }}/files/ERR4998593_2_fastqc.html)